mrINEX/learn-English/Course 3 English.md

       theme - THEME, [think, sink], [faith - FAITH, belive], [myth - MYTH], [rest - REST, remain - REMAIN], breathe, fate - FATE, [a friend [of mine]], good friend, [close friend  - CLOSE FRIEND], childhood friend, school friend, old friend, new friend, [the best friend], [BFF - best friend forever], someone else,
 sentence: Mike is a friend of mine.
 [She isn't a friend of mine.]
 Hi, buddy!
 How are you?
 [I dislike my old friend.]
 You are my BFF.
 You are the best friend.
 I have got a lot of good friends.
 He has got his BFF.

+22.08
+words: [reserved], [many - MANY], very, really, [fairly - FAIRLY,(fair)], [clever - CLEVER], [quite - QUITE], [rather - RATHER, pretty - PRETTY], a bit - a little bit, [confident - CONFIDENT],
+      [a lot of - A LOT OF, lots of - LOTS OF], [(a) few - (A) FEW, few - FEW], [how many - HOW MANY], [fairly clever], quite different, quite rught, a bit reserved,
+sentence: Have you got lots of friends?
+Have you got many friends?
+I have got lots of [buddies].
+Yes, she is really shy.
+[Vova and Vitya are quite different.]
+Masha is quite reserved.